DevAlfred/DevAlfred/README.md

 - 👨‍💻 Full-stack developer based in Ivory Coast with extensive experience in web and mobile development
 - 🚀 Specializing in creating scalable, efficient, and intuitive digital solutions for businesses and individuals
 - 📚 Continuously enhancing my skills in emerging technologies and industry best practices
-- 🔭 Currently focused on React.js, React Native, and PHP/Laravel development
+- 🔭 Currently focused on React, Flutter, Django and PHP/Laravel development
 - 🌱 Passionate about clean code, software architecture, and delivering exceptional user experiences

 <br><br>